edHelper.com

 6 "You'll see," said her mother.

-7 That weekend Janet and her parents drove on I-95 North to Trenton.
+7 That weekend, Janet and her parents drove on I-95 North to Trenton.
 They entered Washington Crossing State Park in Titusville, New Jersey.
-They paid $5 to park the car but the rest of the visit was free.
+They paid to park the car, but entry into the park was free.

-8 Janet saw people enjoying the outdoors on these 841 acres.
-They were enjoying the recreation facilities – some were picnicking, some were hiking, and some were horseback riding.
+8 Janet saw people enjoying the outdoors on the 841 acres of the park.
+People were enjoying the recreation facilities.
+Some were picnicking, some were hiking, and some were horseback riding.

 For the complete story with questions: click here for printable